MarioLopezBatres/betsfriends-mean/installation.md

 npm install --save express

+### Nodemailer

+Nodemailer is a module for Node.js applications to allow easy as cake email sending.

+npm install --save nodemailer

 ### nodemon

 Watches the nodejs file to automatically restart the server.
 To run it is necessary to add a script into package.json and call it using npm run nameScript